Jexinte/P7---Groupomania---V2/Readme.md

  1 - Clone the repo

- 2 - Type "npm install" on frontend and backend folder
+ 2 - Type "npm install" on frontend folder

+ 3 - You have to install font awesome for vuejs on frontend folder without it vuejs won't compile more details here on the set up here : https://fontawesome.com/docs/web/use-with/vue/  (don't install pro icons it's not required and don't install vuejs2 component this project is done with vuejs3)

+ 4 - Type "npm install " on backend folder

- 3 - You have to install XAMPP / WampServer in order to use mysql and phpmyadmin
+ 5 - You have to install XAMPP / WampServer in order to use mysql and phpmyadmin

- 4 - Once installed create a database in phpmyadmin named "groupomania" or if I already give you the sql file just import it on phpmyadmin !
+ 6 - Once installed create a database in phpmyadmin named "groupomania" and import the sql file and all tables will be created

- 5 - There is an env_example file for logs
+ 7 - There is an env_example file for logs

- 6 - Go check in the env_example file on backend folder to see how set yours logs once it's done replace env_example by .env and dont forget to remove all slashes in the file
+ 8 - Go check in the env_example file  to see how set yours logs once it's done replace env_example by .env and dont forget to remove all slashes in the file

- 7 - You have to install font awesome for vuejs on frontend folder without it vuejs won't compile more details here on the set up here : https://fontawesome.com/docs/web/use-with/vue/  (don't install pro icons it's not required and don't install vuejs2 component this project is done with vuejs3)

- 8 - On backend folder "npm start or nodemon" but if you have the latest version of nodejs v-18 just node --watch app
+ 9 - On backend folder "npm start or nodemon" but if you have the latest version of nodejs v-18 just node --watch app

- 9 - On frontend folder "npm run serve"
+ 10 - On frontend folder "npm run serve"

 # Screenshot ( 12/09/2022 - 17/09/2022)